 The figures seem to be consistent with figures from Nielsen Media Research that show growing TV usage, the commission said.
-The average U.S. television household tuned into television eight hours, 11 minutes per day between September 2004 and September 2005, the highest level since Nielsen Media Research began measuring viewing in the 1950s.
+The average U.S. television household tuned into television 8 hours, 11 minutes per day between September 2004 and the same month a year later, the highest level since Nielsen Media Research began measuring viewing in the 1950s.

 Among the key finding in the commission’s “12th Annual Assessment of the Status of Competition in the Market for the Delivery of Video Programming” are: